restatedev/e2e/README.md

 gradle build
 ```

-This will populate your local image registry with the various function containers, required for testing, and then execute the tests.
+This will populate your local image registry with the various service containers, required for testing, and then execute the tests.

+### Tests

+Source code of test runners is located in the [Tests project](tests), in particular:

+* [`dev.restate.e2e`](tests/src/test/kotlin/dev/restate/e2e) contains common tests to all SDKs, testing the various SDK features
+* [`dev.restate.e2e.runtime`](tests/src/test/kotlin/dev/restate/e2e/runtime) contains tests for some specific runtime behavior
+* [`dev.restate.e2e.java`](tests/src/test/kotlin/dev/restate/e2e/java) contains tests for Java SDK specific features
+* [`dev.restate.e2e.node`](tests/src/test/kotlin/dev/restate/e2e/node) contains tests for Node SDK specific features

+### Test configurations

+Currently, we run tests in the following configurations:

+* `gradle :tests:test`: Default runtime configuration
+* `gradle :tests:testAlwaysSuspending`: Runtime setup to always suspend after replay, to mimic the behavior of RequestResponse stream type
+* `gradle :tests:testSingleThreadSinglePartition`: Runtime setup with a single thread and single partition

+### Test report and container logs

+For each deployment of `RestateDeployer`, the `stdout` and `stderr` of the containers and the `docker inspect` info are written in `tests/build/test-results/[test-configuration]/container-logs/[test-name]`.

 ### How to test Java SDK changes